aws/amazon-gamelift-plugin-unreal/README.md

 ## Prerequisites

 * Amazon GameLift plugin for Unreal download package.
 Download a zip file from [the GitHub Releases page](https://github.com/aws/amazon-gamelift-plugin-unreal/releases).
 Or clone the plugin from the [Github repo](https://github.com/aws/amazon-gamelift-plugin-unreal).
-* If you cloned the repo you will also need to download the following from [Amazon GameLift's Getting Started](https://aws.amazon.com/gamelift/getting-started/):
+* If you cloned the repo you will also need to download the following items from [Amazon GameLift's Getting Started](https://aws.amazon.com/gamelift/getting-started/).
+Otherwise, if you downloaded the zip file from [the GitHub Releases page](https://github.com/aws/amazon-gamelift-plugin-unreal/releases), you can skip this step.
     * C++ Server SDK Plugin for Unreal
     * C++ Server SDK
 * Microsoft Visual Studio 2019 or newer.